 Another health benefit of rosehip tea is its effects on weight control.
 A particular study allowed 32 overweight adults to take the tea for 12 weeks.
 At the end of the study, there was a high reduction in their belly fat and BMI.
 The study also realized that the tea reduces wrinkles and skin aging.

 Whether you are a novice or an herbal tea fan, you have nothing to lose in trying any of these five healthy herbal teas.
 They have more health benefits to offer you than other variants of teas.
 Herbal teas are flavorful, and you can further spice them up with ingredients like lemon, milk, or fruits to make them friendly to your taste bud.
+If you are looking for other tea variants, check the darjeeling tea collection.

 They are naturally free of unhealthy fats, calories, and sugars, making them perfect for your entire well-being.